SAP-archive/BUILD/Contribution.md

 ###<a name="Project Steering Committee"></a>Public Management Committee

 Each project is run on day to day basis by the contributors, and operates under the guidance of a dedicated Project Steering Committee.
 Project Steering Committees are responsible for providing oversight of project developments, securing and organizing resources, removing obtacles, and resolving conflicts.
 Each Project Steering Committee, in turn, operates under the guidance of the Project Norman Steering Committee.
-For more information on the composition and roles of these steering committees, and the Project Norman project structure, see [](link)
+For more information on the composition and roles of these steering committees, and the Project Norman project structure, see [Project Norman Project Managment](https://github.wdf.sap.corp/Norman/Norman/wiki/Project-Norman-Project-Management).

 ##<a name="What Can I Contribute?"></a>What Can I Contribute?